samliew94/Avalon/README.md

 # Avalon

-A companion app that eliminates the use of the Pre Game Ritual because it can be awkward to use in public places.
+A companion app that eliminates the need for Pre Game Ritual because it's awkward to use in public places.
-"Everyone, close your eyes"
+"Everyone close your eyes and extend your hand info a fist in front of you."
+"Minions of Mordred open your eyes and look around so that you know all agents of Evil".
 Really?

 ## How to use

-Enter your names, set roles, press start, see personal role, remember names as needed.
+Enter your names, set roles, press start, each player reveals own role, remember names as needed.
 Done.

 ## Screenshots
 ![home](/screenshots/home.png)